koxudaxi/pydantic-pycharm-plugin/docs/mypy-compatible.md

 If enabled, include the field types as type hints in the generated signature for the __init__ method.
 This means that you'll get errors if you pass an argument that is not already the right type to __init__, even if parsing could safely convert the type.

 ### warn_untyped_fields
-If enabled, raise a error whenever a field is declared on a model without explicitly specifying its type.
+If enabled, raise an error whenever a field is declared on a model without explicitly specifying its type.

 ## Settings